The Science of Home Paint Colors: How They Impact Your Mood

 The Power of Warm Colors

-Colors like red, orange and yellow are considered warm colors.
-They stimulate the senses and increase energy levels.
-A living room with warm accent walls may make you feel more lively and sociable.
-However, too much red can agitate some people and raise anxiety and stress levels.
+Red, orange, and yellow are considered warm colors.
+They stimulate the senses and boost energy.
+A living room with warm accents can feel lively and sociable.
+Still, too much red may raise stress or anxiety, so balance is key.

 Cool Colors Calm and Relax